 The present value of the Local Government Pension Scheme defined benefit liability depends on a number of factors that are determined on an actuarial basis using a variety of assumptions.
 The assumptions used in determining the net cost or income for pensions include the discount rate.
-Any changes in these assumptions, which are disclosed in note 21, will impact the carrying amount of the pension liability.
-Furthermore a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2016 has been used by the actuary in valuing the pensions liability at 31 August 2019.
+Any changes in these assumptions, which are disclosed in note 22, will impact the carrying amount of the pension liability.
+Furthermore a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2019 has been used by the actuary in valuing the pensions liability at 31 August 2019.
 Any differences between the figures derived from the roll forward approach and a full actuarial valuation would impact on the carrying amount of the pension liability.
+In the current year the actuary has made assumptions to estimate the liability associated with McCloud Sargeant (McCloud) and GMP Indexation and Equalisation (GMP).

 Depreciation - Depreciation is calculated so as to write off the cost of an asset, less its residual value, over the economic life of that asset.
 An estimate of the useful life of assets is detailed in the depreciation accounting policy.
-The value of depreciation charge during the year was £198,000.
+The value of depreciation charge during the year was £207,000.